better/baseimage/README.md

 ## Node Alpine

-The Node Alpine image is a minimal node image that has ssl certs updated and librdkafka.
+The Node Alpine image is a minimal node image that has ssl certs updated and librdkafka (no python, gcc, etc).

 ## Testing